dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1601.md

 Many architects call such components「services」or「micro-services,」depending upon some vague notion of line count.
 Indeed, an architecture based on services is often called a service-oriented architecture.

-If that nomenclature set off some alarm bells in your mind, don’t worry.
-I’m not going to tell you that SoA is the best possible architecture, or that micro-services are the wave of the future.
+If that nomenclature set off some alarm bells in your mind, don't worry.
+I'm not going to tell you that SoA is the best possible architecture, or that micro-services are the wave of the future.
 The point being made here is that sometimes we have to separate our components all the way to the service level.

 Remember, a good architecture leaves options open.
 The decoupling mode is one of  those options.

-Before we explore that topic further, let’s look to the other two bullets.
+Before we explore that topic further, let's look to the other two bullets.

 Independent  Develop-abilit y